damianhakert/damianhakert.github.io/source/strategy/index.html.md

 2. Partner with Rocket Chat, ship it with GitLab and integrate it.

-3. Open up everything we can, including an [open Chef repo](https://dev.gitlab.org/cookbooks/chef-repo/issues/247), and open Asana.
+3. Open up everything we can, including an [open Chef repo](https://dev.gitlab.org/cookbooks/chef-repo/issues/247), and [marketing issue tracker](https://gitlab.com/gitlab-com/marketing/issues).

 4. Publish our processes and plans in the handbook or link from there.